sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ora2pg --init_project nw_migration
     ```

     >**Note**: In some cases, ora2pg may fail to find its configuration file.
 In scenarios such as these, you may need to provide the -c flag with the name of the actual configuration file in your ora2pg directory.
-For instance, `ora2pg.conf.dist` did not exist in my directory, but the file `ora2pg_conf.dist` was available.

     >**Note**: You may receive an error that ora2pg cannot find Perl.
 If this is the case, just ensure that `C:\Strawberry\perl\bin` has been added to the PATH variable.